Edmund Burke: Early life

-After being elected to the House of Commons, Burke took the required oath of allegiance and abjuration, the oath of supremacy and declare against transubstantiation.
+After being elected to the House of Commons, Burke took the required oath of allegiance and abjuration, the oath of supremacy and the declaration against transubstantiation.

 As a child, Burke sometimes spent time away from the unhealthy air of Dublin with his mother's family near Killavullen in the Blackwater Valley in County Cork.
-He received his early education at a Quaker school in Ballitore, County Kildare, some 67 km from Dublin; and possibly like his cousin Nano Nagle at a Hedge school near Killavullen.
+He received his early education at a Quaker school in Ballitore, County Kildare, some 67 km from Dublin; and possibly like his cousin Nano Nagle at a hedge school near Killavullen.
 He remained in correspondence with his schoolmate from there, Mary Leadbeater, the daughter of the school's owner, throughout his life.

 In 1744, Burke started at Trinity College Dublin, a Protestant establishment which up until 1793 did not permit Catholics to take degrees.
-In 1747, he set up a debating society Edmund Burke's Club which in 1770 merged with TCD's Historical Club to form the College Historical Society, the oldest undergraduate society in the world.
+In 1747, he set up a debating society, Edmund Burke's Club, which in 1770 merged with Trinity's Historical Club to form the College Historical Society, the oldest undergraduate society in the world.
 The minutes of the meetings of Burke's Club remain in the collection of the Historical Society.
 Burke graduated from Trinity in 1748.
-Burke's father wanted him to read Law and with this in mind he went to London in 1750, where he entered the Middle Temple, before soon giving up legal study to travel in Continental Europe.
+Burke's father wanted him to read Law and with this in mind, he went to London in 1750, where he entered the Middle Temple, before soon giving up legal study to travel in Continental Europe.
 After eschewing the Law, he pursued a livelihood through writing.